Why we need excellent crisis care

-In a mental health crisis, your mind is at melting point.
-You can't carry on anymore.
-There may be an immediate risk of self harm or suicide.
-You may experience extreme anxiety, have a panic attack or even a psychotic episode.
-It can happen to anyone.
+In a mental health crisis, our minds are at melting point.
+We can't carry on anymore.
+We may be at immediate risk of self-harm or suicide.
+Or experience extreme anxiety, have a panic attack or even a psychotic episode.
+It can happen to any one of us.

 When people's lives come crashing down in a mental health crisis, they need help.
 Urgently.
 Only 14% of people in crisis got all the help and support they needed.

 That's not acceptable: an emergency is an emergency.

 Excellent crisis care exists.
 It can save lives.
 And that's why we need it available for everyone.